Instructors

 Matt Palmieri

 Matt Palmieri hails from California where he taught agility and judged USDAA and UKI agility.
 He has a passion for helping people train their puppies and beginner agility dogs.
-He enjoys training his dogs, German Shepards, Cattle Dogs and Border Collies in agility, rally, conformation, herding and Fast CAT.
+He enjoys training his German Shepards, Cattle Dogs and Border Collies in agility, rally, conformation, scent work, herding and Fast CAT.
 Matt owns his own Interior Design business and is the winner of the 2020 Parade of Homes.
+He is currently active showing in conformation and rally with his German Shepherd dog and rally with his Border Collie.
+Matt is fun to train with and his students have been very successful competing in agility and Scentwork.